 What is a Dreidel Really?

-Dreidels are often used to play a game around Hanukkah to win chocolate coins also known as gelt.
-It has four sides and each side has a Hebrew letter.
+Dreidels are often used to play a game during Hanukkah to win chocolate coins also known as gelt.
+A dreidel has four sides, and each side has a Hebrew letter.

 Now you might be thinking, “What does this have to do with Hanukkah?”
-The four Hebrew letters on the sides of the dreidel that show you how to play the game stand for the words that form an acronym for the phase translated as “a great miracle happened there.”
-Nun for Nes, which means miracle, Gimmel for Gadol which means great, Hay for Hayam which means happened, and Shin for Sham which means there.
+The four Hebrew letters on the sides of the dreidel -- that show you how to play the game -- stand for the words that form an acronym for the phase translated as “a great miracle happened there:” Nun for Nes, which means miracle; Gimmel for Gadol which means great; Hay for Hayam, which means happened; and Shin for Sham, which means there.
 Obviously, in Israel they would not say “a great miracle happened there.”
-Rather, the dreidels in Israel have the letter “Pay,” which stands for the word po meaning “here,” instead of the Shin which means there.
+Rather, the dreidels in Israel have the letter “Pay,” which stands for the word po meaning “here,” instead of the Shin which means “there.”
 So an Israeli dreidel’s letters spell out the acronym “A great miracle happened here.”
-Hanukkah is all about that miracle, or maybe we should say miracles. (“Hanukkah: Everything You Need to Know about Playing Dreidel”, 2014).
+Hanukkah is all about that miracle, or maybe we should say miracles.
+(Hanukkah: Everything You Need to Know about Playing Dreidel).

 The dreidel is deeply rooted in Jewish tradition, but where does this traditional game come from?

-It is not known exactly where the game with the spinning top came from, but there has been some evidence that ancient Babylon had a similar game which used spinning blocks with images to signify winning and losing, and some believed the game was then sent into India and Europe.
-Some also believe that the game originated in ancient Greece or Rome, which is why some dreidels use letters for phases in Latin.
-A meaning aufer to take from the pot, D for the word depone which means to put in the pot, N was for nihil which means nothing, and T was for totum meaning to take all (Rosenberg, Anat, 2014).
+It is not known exactly where the game with the spinning top came from, but there has been some evidence that ancient Babylon had a similar game which used spinning blocks with images to signify winning and losing; some believed the game was then sent into India and Europe.
+Some also believe that the game originated in ancient Greece or Rome, which is why some dreidels use letters for phases in Latin: A meaning aufer to take from the pot; D for the word depone which means to put in the pot; N was for nihil which means nothing; and T was for totum meaning to take all.

 In the 16th century, the teetotum game had become very popular in Ireland and England, especially around Christmas.
-In the year 1801 letters on the sides of the tops were changed to reflect the language.
-T meaning the person would take all, H to mean half is taken, P would mean put down, and N would mean nothing.
-When the teetotum game came to Germany the letters were also changed to fit the language and used G to represent gantz which means all, H represented halb which means half, S represented stell ein which means to put in, and N represented nicht which means nothing (Rosenberg, Anat, 2014).
+In the year 1801 letters on the sides of the tops were changed to reflect the language: T meaning the person would take all; H for half is taken; P for put down; and N for nothing.
+When the teetotum game came to Germany, the letters were also changed to fit the language: G to represent gantz which means all; H representing halb which means half; S representing stell ein which means to put in; and N represented nicht which means nothing (Rosenberg, Anat).

 The Yiddish word dreidel might come from the German word drehen which means “to spin.”